-It has been 15 years since the Brevard Baptist Association refused to seat our church messengers at the annual associational meeting.
-That was tantamount to having our church kicked out of the Southern Baptist Convention.
+It has been 16 years since the Brevard Baptist Association refused to seat our church messengers at the annual associational meeting.
+That was like having our church kicked out of the Southern Baptist Convention - the largest Protestant denomination in the USA.

-There was a lot of pain which surrounded the break.
+A lot of pain surrounded the break.
 As a pastor, I did not want to leave the Southern Baptists.
 My roots went deep.
 I had graduated from a Baptist university and a Baptist seminary.
 I had pastored three Baptist churches and had been active in the denomination at all levels.
-My entire adult life centered around the denomination.
+My entire adult life centred around the denomination.
 The thought of being rejected was almost unbearable.

-Now, as I look back at my actions and attitudes, it seems I did everything possible to force my fellow Baptists to take the action they did.
-I was like a man bent on committing suicide who is afraid of putting a gun to his head so he does everything possible to make his friends hate him until someone shoots him.
+However, as I look back at my actions and attitudes, I realise I left my fellow Baptists with little choice.
+I was like a man bent on committing suicide, who is afraid of putting a gun to his head so he does everything possible to make his friends hate him until someone shoots him.

 The years preceding that painful schism had been tumultuous.
-I began my ministerial career as the pastor of a large Baptist church in the small town of Greenwood, South Carolina.
+I began my ministerial career as the pastor of a 1,500-member Baptist church in the small town of Greenwood, South Carolina.
 Even though that church grew numerically, I was spiritually empty.
 After eight years my world fell apart.
-Charging me with immorality, the deacons demanded my resignation.
+The deacons - the official board of the church - accused me of sexual immorality and demanded my resignation.

 My wife and five small children followed me back to my home state of Florida, where I accepted the pastorate of a much smaller church.
 I didn't adjust well.
-Full of bitterness, I was determined to "show them" I was not a failure by proving myself in areas where Baptists acknowledge success - numerical growth, financial growth, and a building program.
+Full of bitterness, I was determined to 'show them' I was not a failure by proving myself in the areas most Americans acknowledge as success - numerical growth, financial growth and a building programme.